Resources

 Dr. Guy Sconzo has seen a lot of changes in his over 40 years in education.
 Most recently, during his tenure as the superintendent of Humble ISD for over 15 years, the district grew from 23,000 to over 41,000 students.
 “By and large, we tracked everything with a spreadsheet.
 That’s a lot of moving parts to keep track of when you’re looking at building 14 new campuses.
 I’m not saying it was the worst way to do it, but making the ongoing changes, keeping up with the accuracy of edits and new information, and only having limited access was challenging.”

-As the Executive Director of the Fast Growth School Coalition for Texas, Dr. Guy Sconzo is an expert on the latest developments that provide school district’s with the proper tools to track and manage their bond programs.
-The FGSC advocates on behalf of the school districts to ensure delivery of first class education for both students and taxpayers.
-To be identified as a fast-growth school district the following criteria must be met:
+As the Executive Director of the Fast Growth School Coalition for Texas, Dr. Guy Sconzo is an expert on the latest developments that provide school districts with the proper tools to track and manage their bond programs.
+The FGSC advocates on behalf of school districts to ensure the delivery of first-class education for students and taxpayers.
+To be identified as a fast-growth school district, the following criteria must be met:

 • Enrollment of at least 2,500 students during the previous school year; and